swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 func openEditor(with swiftFile: URL) -> TextEditor {
   TextEditor(document: State(wrappedValue: swiftFile))
+  // The wrapped type isn't accepted here; instead we have
+  // to use the backing property-wrapper type: 'State'.
 }
 ```

-If the generated memberwise initializer always accepted the backing wrapper type while still allowing the call-site the convenience of automatically initializing the backing wrapper via a wrapped value type, this would greatly simplify the mental model for property wrapper initialization.
-This would also provide more control over the backing wrapper initialization at the call-site, which is more consistent with initailization of non-wrapped properties.
+If the generated memberwise initializer always accepted the backing wrapper type while still allowing the call-site the convenience of automatically initializing the backing wrapper via a wrapped value type, the mental model for property wrapper initialization would be greatly simplified.
+Moreover, this would also provide more control over the backing-wrapper initialization at the call-site, which is more consistent with initailization of non-wrapped properties.

 ### Function parameters with property wrapper type